 Once you have used the 'Submit' button, you will receive a screen message stating that your complaint has been submitted successfully.
 (This does not mean that your complaint has been successfully received by the Workplace Relations Commission.)
 If you have provided a valid email address on the form, you will receive a notification by email that your complaint has been successfully received by the Commission.
 This notification will also provide a Reference Number(s).
 (Note - If you provide a valid email address, but do not receive an email confirmation within a short while after submission, you should contact Workplace Relations Information and Customer Services on 0818 80 80 90 to check the status of your submission.)

 What will happen to my Complaint?

-In certain cases the Commission’s Mediation Service will contact the Complainant and the Respondent with a view to attempting to encourage and facilitate both parties to resolve issues as an alternative to a formal hearing or an inspection.
-If both parties are unwilling to engage in mediation or if attempts at mediation are unsuccessful, the complaint will be referred to the relevant redress forum, either Adjudication or Inspection.
+In certain cases the Commission’s Mediation Service will contact the Complainant and the Respondent with a view to attempting to encourage and facilitate both parties to resolve issues as an alternative to a formal hearing.
+If both parties are unwilling to engage in mediation or if attempts at mediation are unsuccessful, the complaint will be referred to the relevant redress forum.

 If your complaint is not considered or chosen for mediation it will be forwarded for adjudication.

 Can I use the Complaint Form to Appeal a Decision to the Labour Court?

 No. A separate Appeal Form is available for completion in such cases - please see our Publications and Forms page.

 Can I use the Complaint Form to submit a Collective Dispute for decision?